SuperOfficeDocs/superoffice-docs/docs/database/tables/typicalsearch.md

 ---
-uid: table-typicalsearch
+uid: table-TypicalSearch
-title: typicalsearch table
+title: TypicalSearch table
 description: Owner of a set of predefined selection criteria so.generated: true
 keywords:
   - "database"
   - "TypicalSearch"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# typicalsearch Table (481)
+# TypicalSearch Table (487)

 ## Fields